How Much Does Garage Door Spring Replacement Cost?

 Roll-Up Garage Door

 The cost to replace springs on a roll-up garage door is about the same as any other door since the price is more dependent on the kind of spring being replaced.
-Most roll-up doors use two torsion springs, so you’ll likely pay $200 to $250.
+Most roll-up doors use two torsion springs, so homeowners will likely pay $150 to $300.
 Labor costs for roll-up doors are the same as for any other type of garage door.

 Broken Garage Door Spring: Repairs and Tune-Up

 Garage door springs can be tuned up to lengthen their lifespans.
 Have a technician maintain the springs once or twice a year to keep them lubricated and balanced.
 They’ll also make sure all screws are tightened and that the cables, tracks, drums, and rollers are all in good condition.
-Tuning up your garage door helps keep it functioning safely for longer, and you can potentially avoid a shock when the garage door breaks.
+Tuning up a garage door helps keep it functioning safely for longer, and a homeowner can potentially avoid a shock when the garage door breaks.
 Once a spring breaks, it cannot be repaired, only replaced.
-Garage door spring replacement costs between $100 and $300 on average, but a garage door tune-up costs $50 to $150.
+Garage door spring replacement costs between $150 and $350 on average, but a garage door tune-up costs $50 to $150.

-How Do I Know if I Need a New Garage Door Spring?
+Do I Need a Garage Door Spring Replacement?

-If you weren’t already home to hear the bang when a spring broke, there are several other ways to determine if you need a new garage door spring.
+If a homeowner wasn’t already home to hear the bang when a spring broke, there are several other ways to determine if they need a new garage door spring.
 Sure signs that the spring needs attention include a door that closes too fast or is excessively loud or crooked.
 Some signs occur more slowly, like rust and corrosion caused by the spring not staying lubricated enough.
-Here are the top ways to know if your garage door spring needs replacing.
+The following are the top ways homeowners can know if their garage door spring needs replacing.

 Metal parts tend to squeak when they rub together or when they’re out of alignment.
 In the case of a garage door spring, squeaking indicates that the spring may need some lubrication and cleaning.
 A garage door maintenance specialist can look at the spring during a tune-up to make sure it’s in good working order.